 SNORKEL SOCK/PRE-FILTER & SPARE OIL - We (weirdly) didn’t see a lot of people using these, but they were honestly amazing.
 Every evening when we pulled up the guys would rinse them out, wring them dry and re-oil them.
 The amount of dust they caught each and every day was staggering, and even on the 2-3 occasions the boys opened the air box to clean the air filter, we still found heaps of dust.
 I would hate to think what they would have looked like without them.

-TABLE - We bought a smaller 1m blow-mould trestle table (instead of our 6ft standard) and it was perfect.
+TABLE - We recently downsized to a smaller 1m blow-mould trestle table and it’s perfect.
 Big enough to cook and prep, not too cumbersome for the car.
-It’ll probably end up our new standard now.

 WHEEL RAMPS - We bought these after two average trips trying to level our rooftop tent.
 Don’t go without them if you also have a RTT.

 BUSHMANS - Best mosquito, midge, sandfly repellent out there.
 Worth its weight in gold.

 HEMA CAPE YORK GUIDEBOOK - I actually didn’t buy this, but I would recommend it to anyone in a heartbeat!
 I purchased the map, which I used incessantly, but someone else with us had bought the guide and it really is worth having.
 Historical information, fun facts, additional info - it’s all there, and it’s so much better understanding the stories of the places you are visiting.

 HEADTORCHES - Just cause it’s so much easier to do stuff in the dark when your hands are free.